- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these impacts, it is important to regularly monitor and manage data fragmentation on NAS devices like Netgear ReadyNAS RR2312.
 This can be done through regular disk maintenance tasks such as defragmentation, disk cleanup, and file system optimization.
 Additionally, implementing proper data backup and recovery strategies, including off-site backups, can help minimize the risk of data loss and ensure data availability even in the presence of fragmentation or other issues.

-Although NAS ReadyNAS RR2312 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ReadyNAS RR2312 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -